 Everything I said about the Military Research Council above applies to the Applied Science Council.
-Also note that in games that start at tech level 3, this is an office you will probably want to delay creating, as you will not be able to discover any of the applied sciences until you move further down the tech tree
+Also note that in games that start at tech level 3 or 4, this is an office you will probably want to delay creating, as you will not be able to discover any of the applied sciences until you move further down the tech tree.

 Model Design Council

 A most one-dimensional cabinet position, who deals only with the Technician skill in his or her daily duties.
 Does not play skill check Stratagems.

 The Staff Council has four jobs but all of them use only one skill, High Command.
 Operational Command and Intimidate are also used for some population-related Stratagems.

 Discover OOB: HIGH COMMAND

 Occupation and Governance: HIGH COMMAND

 Forced Relocation: INTIMIDATE

 Suppress Unrest: OPERATIONAL COMMAND

 As you can see, Zone Governors are pretty hard to pigeon hole, as they access a wide variety of skills in their day-to-day jobs.
 But you can tailor your Governor to the Zone to some degree.
 For example, if there are many ruins in a Zone, you may want to look for a high Scavenging Governor.